-Explore cultural, social, and literary history of German-speaking Europe between 1750 and 1900.
-Focus on central themes in the literary and cultural movements from the Enlightenment through Naturalism and the history of German-speaking Europe from absolutism through the formation of the German state.
+Explore cultural movements through literature, essays, and philosophy from German-speaking Europe between absolutism and its imperial eras (circa 1750-1900).
+Focus on how texts reflect common themes and concerns of the emerging nation-states.
 Three lecture hours a week for one semester.
 German 343K and 346L may not both be counted.
 Prerequisite: Three semester hours of upper-division coursework in German with a grade of at least C.